zicklag/docs-1/docs/app/overview.md

+---
+description: The App is a no-code presentation layer for your data, content, and assets.
+readTime: 12 minutes
+---

 # The Application

 > The App is a no-code presentation layer for your data, content, and assets.
 It uses an intuitive left-to-right visual